Grid plan: Financial cost

+Not only do these street dimension factors increase infrastructure costs and inhibit land utilization and by turn, affordability, but they also impact a city's economic productivity.
+"Street width plays a crucial role in shaping our perception of scale, influencing how distant or accessible destinations appear".
+Wider streets have less developable land within a square mile generating tax revenue (tax revenue falls) while having greater area of streets to maintain (expenses go up).

 Traditional orthogonal grid patterns generally have greater street frequencies than discontinuous patterns.
 For example, Portland's block is 200 feet × 200 feet while Miletus' is half that size and Timgad's half again (see diagram).
 Houston, Sacramento and Barcelona are progressively bigger reaching up to four times the area of Portland's block.
 New York's 1811 plan (see above) has blocks of 200 ft. in width and variable lengths ranging from about 500 ft to 900 ft feet.
 The corresponding frequency of streets for each of these block sizes affects the street length.

 A simple example of a grid street pattern (see diagram) illustrates the progressive reduction in total street length (the sum of all individual street lengths) and the corresponding increase in block length.
 For a corresponding reduction of one, two, three and four streets within this 40 acre parcel, the street length is reduced from an original total of 12600 ft to 7800 ft linear feet, a 39% reduction.
 Simultaneously, block lengths increase from 200 × 200 feet to 1240 × 200 feet.
 When all five blocks have reached the ultimate size of 1240 feet four street lengths out of total eight have been eliminated.
 Block lengths of 1000 ft or larger rarely appear in grid plans and are not recommended as they hinder pedestrian movement (Pedestrianism, below).
 From the pedestrian perspective, the smaller the block is, the easier the navigation and the more direct the route.
 Consequently, the finer grids are preferred.